Justin's life changes forever when a fugitive in time checks in to his hotel.

 Justin grabbed the master keycard and stepped toward the elevator.
 When he pushed the "up" button, he realized he'd forgotten his shoes again.
 Screw it.
 He'd be back behind the counter where no one could see, and he may as well be comfortable.
 The doors slid open and they rode in silence to the third floor.

 He paused outside 312 and tapped on the door.
 "Mr. Mazaeus?"

 Corbett grabbed his arm.
 "What are you doing?
 I didn't say warn him."
 She twisted the keycard from his hand and swiped it on the door.
-The green light flashed, she pulled a snub-nosed weapon from her purse, and pushed inside.
+The green light flashed.
+She pulled a snub-nosed weapon from her purse and pushed inside.

 Amber lighting from the street lights in the parking lot leaked through the partially-closed curtains.
 Mazaeus sat up in bed, his torso naked and his eyes like saucers.
 "What is this?"
-His fingers fondled a heavy Ankh cross that hung from a leather strap about his heck.
+His fingers fondled a heavy Ankh cross that hung from a leather strap about his neck.